VIN-y/MissChanger/STLs/README.md

 ![20240218_221143.jpg](/images/20240218_231551.jpg)

 For the tap front.
-There is the coresponding slot for the pogo pins pad.
+There is the corresponding slot for the pogo pins pad.
 Then there are also aligner-pin slots for 4 of the 3mm sleeves (2 on each side).

 **Note:** (1) The sleeves can be pressed in from both sides.
 (2) You do not need to add the threaded inserts on to the tap upper, as shown.

 ![20240218_221143.jpg](/images/20240219_185221.jpg)

+## Dock

+TBD